henrypp/simplewall/bin/Readme.txt

 System requirements:
 - Windows 7SP1 and above operating system.
-- Visual C++ 2022 Redistributable package (https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)
+- Processor with SSE2 support.

 Nota bene:
 Keep in mind, simplewall is not a control UI over Windows Firewall, and does not interact in any level with Windows Firewall.
 It works